otavioschwanck/mood-nvim/handbook.md

 To access your personal configuration, press `SPC f p`.
 To install extra plugins, press `SPC f P`

-On your personal configuration you can configure stuff like commands to run with `SPC o`, per folder, theme, etc.
+On your personal configuration you can configure stuff like commands to run with `SPC o`, search per folder, theme, etc.

 # Quick Tips